The Acting Keys:

 What’s also great about focusing on complexity of problem is that it can give your students an order of events: a cause and effect.
 This often will become much easier to remember when compared to a bunch of facts scattered on the table.
 It’s also how we behave every day.
 An example may be: I know that if I run away from home my parents will come looking for me, and then maybe I’ll try to disguise my identity, and then maybe they’ll find me, and lock me away for all eternity.
 I can remember this timeline, as it is an order, a through line, a process.
 History also becomes significantly easier when you just don’t memorize dates, but see things as a series of problems stemming from one point of time to the next.
 World War II is easier to comprehend if you understand how it spread from World War I. Life, after all, like I said, is none other than a super long story, similar to a book.
 And just like a play, we need to find the problems that start each particular moment, in order to comprehend it, and possibly share it.

 Focusing on this way of thought (the thought of problem rather than the thought of answer) can also be beneficial for those of you who teach students with special needs.
 I just read this amazing book called Drama High: they’ve made this new TV show called Rise based on it.
 Anyway, they track a high school’s theatre department in Levittown, PA.
 The book also tracks several students at the high school.
-One story I found incredibly interesting was centered on a young girl that because of high doses of chemotherapy used to treat childhood leukemia stalled her ability to retain large amounts of information.
+One story I found incredibly interesting was centered on a young woman who, because of high doses of chemotherapy used to treat childhood leukemia, stalled her ability to retain large amounts of information.
 The one thing this student could remember however, were situations (problems, cause and effect) and dialogue.
 She can remember order of events when they are staged, when they are in her imagination, and when she understands the problem.
 She can latch onto information through her What if?

 So that said, our ability to introduce, analyze, and contextualize problems is more than just for critical literacy and social emotional learning.
 It’s a way of learning for some people in general.
 Just as deconstruction proves, meaning is different to everyone, and if we all have different senses of meaning, then we all perhaps learn in different ways as well.
 Perhaps presenting things as a series of connected problems, a greater arc, a story if you will, rather than simply reading your notes to the class, could turn into a useful teaching tool, as it allows that question of What it? to percolate.
 And maybe this storytelling approach cultivates an opportunity for your students to personalize the lesson and adapt the teaching to them, rather than you having to adapt your methods into thirty different ways.
 And perhaps with this personalization, will come a greater experience.